KellyRyanGlobal/logger-app/README.md

 ## Build logger in localhost

 To build logger locally in your workstation, run the following command
+1. `cd src`
-1. `make`
+2. `make`
-2. Verify the test-bin is created
+3. Verify the test-bin is created
-3. Run the following command
+4. Run the following command
     1. `g++ test.cc -o test.exe`